$63,951Average Value$36Average Price per Sq Ft8Homes For Sale

 A central park with a playground, tennis courts and a community center

 Bassett Park is a wide-open green space with tennis courts and a playground that was added in 2019.
 The park is home to the Haskell Community Center, which has indoor sports courts and after-school programs.
-In the past, Haskell held community events like Trunk or Treat and a holiday toy giveaway.
-The center is temporarily closed for the construction of a new football field.
+The center is temporarily closed for renovations, including adding a new outdoor football field, and is expected to fully reopen in 2026.

 Free meals at local public schools